 Moros: Necromancers on the Path of Doom, visitors to the Watchtower of the Lead Coin in the Realm of Stygia (The Nothing After Death), Moros are often (though not always) dour and stern.
 They have dominion over Death and Matter, following the archetype of Pluto or Hades.
 Both of these things are dead and lifeless, though, and Moros have difficulty learning the ways of the Spirit.
 Associated with the Death (XIII) Tarot.

 Obrimos: Theurgists on the Path of the Mighty, Scions of the Watchtower of the Golden Key in the Realm of the Aether (Heaven), the Obrimos tend to be devout and fervent.
-They often believe that they were granted their magic by some deity or deities, and have power over the Forces of the natural world and the Prime ways of magic itself.
+They often believe that they were granted their magic by some deity or deities (although given the fundamental order in their Realm, they respect science as a field and are often its greatest advocates among mages), and have power over the Forces of the natural world and the Prime ways of magic itself.
 However, as creatures so filled with life and power, they have little tie to the powers of Death.
 Associated with the Strength (VIII) Tarot.

 Thyrsus: Shamans on the Path of Ecstasy, who Awakened to the Watchtower of the Stone Book in the Realm of the Primal Wild (Hungry/Wild Jungle/Woods), the Thyrsus are wild, primal, and passionate.
 Their ability with Life and Spirit magic makes them strong and gives them many allies among beasts and spirits alike, but this magic is wild and untamed and limits their ability to work with the Mind of another.
 Associated with the Moon (XVIII) Tarot.